sunknudsen/privacy-guides/how-to-configure-hardened-debian-server/README.md

 ### Step 2: log in to server as root

-Replace `185.112.147.115` with IP of server.
+> Heads-up: replace `185.112.147.115` with IP of server.

-When asked for passphrase, enter passphrase from [step 1](#step-1-create-ssh-key-pair-on-computer).
+> Heads-up: when asked for passphrase, enter passphrase from [step 1](#step-1-create-ssh-key-pair-on-computer).

 ```shell
 ssh -i ~/.ssh/server root@185.112.147.115